Teledildonics: Background

 Teledildonics is commonly used to describe Bluetooth-enabled sex toys, many of which have entered the market in the last decade.
 As well as being open to a remote connection for control, some toys can also be connected with corresponding devices to deliver synchronized movements between couples and remote partners.
 Teledildonics have also been used within the adult industry to create 'immersive' webcam shows, whereby users control the vibrations of the webcammers sex toy.
 Some media outlets have reported on 'teldildonic' technology used by long-distance couples in order to maintain sexual relations.

 As well as offering remote functions, many teledildonic toys can be synchronized with pornography movies.
 Synchronization of porn with teledildonic or Bluetooth toys actions are controlled by means of a previously-written script.
 A report in 2008 suggested that teledildonics, along with text and email and webcams, can be used to "wind each other up to fever pitch during the working day" as a prelude to sex with a human during the evening hours.
 New technologies can help people establish "emotional connections" via the web.
-Indeed, teledildonics technology has already been integrated with adult online webcam services and certain sex toys, such as OhMiBod, Lovense and We-Vibe.
+Indeed, teledildonics technology has already been integrated with adult online webcam services and certain sex toys, such as OhMiBod, Lovense, and We-Vibe.
 One Dutch manufacturer, KIIROO, offers a two-way connection between both female and male sex toys.

 History

 The term was coined as early as 1975 by Ted Nelson in his book Computer Lib/Dream Machines.
 The idea of virtual sex has been prominent in literature, fiction and popular culture, and promoters of these devices have claimed since the 1980s they are the "next big thing" in cybersex technology.
 At the time Howard Rhinegold started using this term in 1990s, there were already many enthusiasts seeking to explore the power of technology, sex and intimacy.
 A report in the Chicago Tribune in 1993 suggested that teledildonics was "the virtual-reality technology that may one day allow people wearing special bodysuits, headgear and gloves to engage in tactile sexual relations from separate, remote locations via computers connected to phone lines."
-It was the same year that the Cyber-SM suit was released by Stahl Stensile, which featured on the cover of FutureSex, a 1990s San Francisco–based magazine that focused on the emergence of teledidlonics.
+It was the same year that the Cyber-SM suit was released by Stahl Stensile, which featured on the cover of FutureSex, a 1990s San Francisco–based magazine that focused on the emergence of teledildonics.
 Some products have been shown at the Museum of Sex in New York City and there was an exhibition about Stensile's Cyber-SM suit in 2016.

 The responses to teledildonics have been mixed; however, the dominant concern has centered on the separation of personal intimacy and embodied presence.
 In the words of one early text on the subject: